iadjivon/iafrica/src/Readme.md

     Header
             - Sticky on laptop/ sandwich on mobile
             - image, exerpt
+            - links to the rest of the pages
+                - about
+                - Our Stories: special edition
-            - button to read more stories
+                - Our stories
-            - button to tell your story
-                - create a blog feature on the site linked to mongoDB
+                - projects
+                - team
+                - contact
  <br>

     Text over image